-- When it was ruled they could not perform their song "God Save the Queen" on UK soil, they got a boat and performed on the river Thames.
+- When it was ruled they could not perform their song "God Save the Queen" on UK soil or on air, they got a boat and performed on the river Thames.

 - Related to the same song, on November 4, 2016, in response to a call from an MP that The BBC should close each day's broadcasting with "God Save the Queen" (the traditional one), BBC 2's Newsnight invoked this trope, with a touch of Be Careful What You Wish For.

 - Fun with Acronyms: The gigs when the band had to play under pseudonyms were collectively known as SPOTS (Sex Pistols On Tour Secretly).